nextflow-io/training/docs/nf_template/2_orientation.md

 ### Saving files from Gitpod to your local machine

 To save any file from the explorer panel, right-click the file and select `Download`.

+## Getting started

+You will need to move into the `nf-template` folder to get started.

+!!! question "Exercise"

+    Open the [Gitpod training environment](https://gitpod.io/#https://github.com/nextflow-io/training) and use the following command to switch to the empty `nf-templates` folder:

+    ```bash
+    cd /workspace/gitpod/nf-template
+    ```